 Any additional fundraising that the Schools receive is generated by the Parent Teacher Association, (PTA), and is entirely separate from the Trust accounts.
+There have been no fundraising compliants in the year (2023: none).

 Public Benefit

 The Trustees confirm that they have complied with the duty to have due regard to the Charity Commission's general guidance on public benefit, "Charities and Public Benefit".